 Berkeley Rep depends on the support of theatregoers like you

 Artistic Director Johanna Pfaelzer invites you to invest in your future and the future of Berkeley Rep. Discover more about the season and our new subscription packages!
 We’ve also created a useful list of FAQs about our plans to reopen, our new packages, and our safety guidelines.
-Rest assured that we will not reopen for live performances until we can do so in a safe manner, which we hope will be spring 2021.
+Rest assured that we will not reopen for live performances until we can do so in a safe manner, which we hope will be fall 2021.

 Cambodian Rock Band